All Episodes

 It was actually, it's a, you know, a legacy skateboard brand had this logo for a long time.

-I think it's the independent brand.
+I think it was the independent brand.

 And yeah, the people said it was racist.